 Iceland is an expensive destination but your Trip Leader will give you advice on how to save money and can stop at the most affordable supermarkets.

 Since we are staying in a remote area, the only option for dinner will be at the guesthouse.
 You will have the opportunity to stock up on snacks at local grocery stores throughout the trip.

 The Northern Lights are a natural phenomenon and are neither guaranteed nor 100% predictable.
-Our accommodations are in the countryside of Iceland away from city lights, thus increasing the chances that we'll see the lights on any night of our winter trips.
+Our accommodations are in the countryside of Iceland away from city lights, thus increasing the chances that we'll see the lights on any night of our fall or winter trips.